DoSomething/darwin/README.md

 This is our working manifesto, which (obviously) we keep as a public and open-source document.
 It has details specific to the product, engineering, data, messaging, and mobile teams, but a lot of it is just about how to work together effectively and bring out the best in each other.

 ## The basics
-_Or, We hold these truths to be self-evident: that all_ peeps _are created equal._

-### When rules suck, break them (together)
+### When rules stop working, break them (together)
 This entire document is just a pull request away from change.
 The same is true of our team.
-We appreciate our sprint retros so much because (beer and also) they're a time when we can question anything about what we do, and how we work.
+We appreciate our sprint retros so much because they're a time when we can question anything about what we do, and how we work.

 Each member of the team is responsible for making this a great place to work, and for maximizing the power of technology to realize DoSomething's vision: the most young people doing the most good.